 As a marketer, your time is valuable, and if you’re like most of us, it’s in great demand.
 With all the other day-to-day tasks you have to take care of, finding time to write is sometimes just a distant dream.
 Yet, without fresh content on your blog, you’ll lose your readers – and they’re too hard to win to risk losing them.

 Consistency is key when marketing online, and one aspect of that is presenting regular blog posts.
 There are a few different methods of getting new content without robbing time from your other activities.
 One way to do that is to build relationships with trusted guest bloggers.
-This needs to be handled carefully, though… you’re looking for someone that will offer the right quality of writing and the sort of content that you want to present to your readers.
+This needs to be handled carefully, though… you’re looking for someone that offers quality writing and great content you want to share with your readers.

 Establish Clear Guidelines

 If you’re going to accept guest posts, you have to establish clear guidelines for your contributors.
 For instance, outline what type of linking is acceptable.
-Guest posters want to post on your blog for two main reasons – brand building and traffic.
+Guest writers want to post on your blog for two main reasons – brand building and traffic.
 Normally, they want to use your higher traffic blog to get traffic back to their own site.
 So they’ll want to add links to their post that will direct your reader to their site.
+Offer them a guest posting guidelines they must follow

 You need to be very clear about how many and what type of links are allowed, so your guest posters don’t end up driving away your readers away or hurting your standing with the search engines.